Car Accident Lawyer Philadelphia

 Philadelphia Car Accident Lawyer

-Another major issue that people face with car accidents is the ability to make a claim for personal injuries.
-When a person contracts for insurance either on line or through an agency, that person is always asked whether they have any interest in being able to sue for something other than a serious Personal Injury.
+Another major issue that people face with Car Accidents is the ability to make a claim for personal injuries.
+When a person contracts for insurance either online or through an agency, that person is always asked whether they have any interest in being able to sue for something other than a serious Personal Injury.
 Most people respond no…until they are in an accident themselves.
-Most people chose a lower premium and place their well being second over the money.
+Most people chose a lower premium, and place their well-being second, after the money.
 The choice is between Limited Tort and Full Tort.
 Limited tort means that you agree with your insurance company that you will not make a claim against anyone that it applies to unless you have a serious impairment of a bodily function.
-In other words, an injury that you believe is permanent and serious in the way it continuously affects you.
+In other words, an injury that is permanent and serious in the way it continuously affects you.
 The unfortunate part of this is that you do not get to determine what a serious impairment is.
 The insurance company for the person at fault makes this determination when they are evaluating the case for a possible settlement.
 As one might imagine, there are very few cases which the insurance company agrees that the injury meets the limited tort threshold.
-On the other hand, if you choose full tort, then you have the unfettered right to claim any injury, serious or temporary and the insurance company will evaluate the claim and not be able to deny you some compensation.
-If you or a loved one were injured in an Accident and you do not know where to turn for advice, call the law offices of Greg Prosmushkin for all your answers.
+On the other hand, if you choose full tort, then you have the unfettered right to claim any injury, serious or temporary, and the insurance company will evaluate the claim and not be able to deny you some compensation.
+If you or a loved one were injured in an Accident and you do not know where to turn for advice, call The Law Offices of Greg Prosmushkin, P.C. for all your answers.
 The consultation is free.